gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

 the omission of "dtls_over_sctp_maximum_message_size" as a fatal error, and it SHOULD generate an "illegal_parameter" alert.
-Endpoints MUST NOT send a "dtls_over_sctp_maximum_message_size" extension with a value smaller than XXX?.
+Endpoints MUST NOT send a "dtls_over_sctp_maximum_message_size" extension with a value smaller than 18445.
 An endpoint MUST treat receipt of a smaller value as a fatal error and generate an "illegal_parameter" alert.

 The "dtls_over_sctp_maximum_message_size" MUST NOT be send in TLS or